dynatrace-oss/OneAgent-SDK-Python-AutoInstrumentation/README.md

-##  Dynatrace OneAgent SDK Auto Instrumentation for Python
+##  OneAgent-SDK-Python-AutoInstrumentation

 [![Downloads](https://pepy.tech/badge/autodynatrace)](https://pepy.tech/project/autodynatrace)

 Dynatrace provides a [powerful SDK](https://github.com/Dynatrace/OneAgent-SDK-for-Python) that can be used to achieve code level visibility and transaction tracing for applications written in multiple languages, including python.
-Autodynatrace is a wrapper around the python SDK, that allows you to instrument python applications with minimal code changes.
+This project provides a library called *autodynatrace*, which is a wrapper around the OneAgent SDK for Python and allows you to instrument python applications with minimal code changes.

 ### Usage